-General Assembly’s remote learning adopts the same proven approach that led the school to garner rave reviews over the past seven years; the same curriculum, expert instruction, student support, and career services that the school is known for.
+General Assembly’s remote learning adopts the same proven approach that has led to rave General Assembly reviews over the past seven years; the same curriculum, expert instruction, student support, and career services that the school is known for.

 What are you waiting for?
 Join over 10,000 remote learners at General Assembly and brush up on your technical skills from the comfort of your own home today.
 All you have to do is head on over to the school’s website and click on Get Started.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.